lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Unsurprisingly, the output looks a lot like what we receive for `phandles`: We get a set of macros for each index _n_ `_IDX_n`, but now the length _n_ `_LEN` is not the total number of _cells_ within the array, but matches the number sets of _phandles and metadata_.

-Since each element is no longer a plain _phandle_, a macro with the suffix `_PH` is generated for the _phandle_ and thus node's identifier, and `_VAL_x` macros are generated for each cell that follows the _phandle_; the specifier name _x_ matches the name provided for each specifier in the binding.
+Along the macro with the suffix `_PH` containing the _phandle_ and thus node's identifier, `_VAL_x` macros are generated for each cell that follows the _phandle_; the specifier name _x_ matches the name provided for each specifier in the binding.

 Due to the fact that the index within a `phandle-array` does not refer to a cell's value, values for `phandle-array` properties are sometimes assigned using the alternative syntax that we've already seen in the previous chapter:
 - `phandle-array-of-refs = <&{/node_a} 1 2>, <&label_b 1>;` is used instead of